SeriousOldMan/Simulator-Controller/README.md

 9. [Working with the Setup Advisor](https://youtu.be/TqkMvOB0UWI) - The Setup Advisor is a tool which helps you with your car setup work.
 It takes your handling problems and comes up with recommendations how to fix those.
 For a couple of simulators, setup files can loaded, modified and written back after automatically having applied the recommendations.

+10. [Working with data from multiple Drivers](https://youtu.be/TK-TMtd1W9o) - This time you will learn how to work with data from multiple drivers in your telemetry database and how to create team strategies from this data.
+You will also see, how you can export and import data from and to your telemetry database.

 This list will be extended with one new video per week.

 ### Discord Community